-Adding miles: The beginning of this route is literally on the route for the Dead Indian loop ride.
+Adding miles: The beginning of this route is on the route of the Dead Indian loop ride.

 Just beyond the Hwy 5 underpass midway on our route is the turn-off for Mount Ashland Road, a challenging climb to the summit of the area’s tallest peak.

 There is a bike path, the Bear Creek Trail, that runs up the valley from Ashland to Medford, which is sometimes nicely in the thick of the reparian woods and sometimes boringly on the very shoulder of Hwy 5 (Note: the fire that destroyed Talent in Sept.
 2020 laid waste to much of the countryside along the bike path).